Brassica oleracea var napus

 This variety has long been grown in the UK and Norther Europe as a fodder crop to provide food for sheep and cattle through long harsh winters.
 Due to the lush wide spreading foliage it is also often used as a winter game cover for pheasants and partridge.

-It is very easy to grow and is toleratant of poorer soil conditions than other brassicas, and is rarely troubled by pests and diseases.
+It is very easy to grow, tolerant of poorer soil conditions than other brassicas, and is rarely troubled by pests and diseases.